Plumber connecting dishwasher water line during installation.

 Do I need to buy the dishwasher before you come to install it?

 Yes, it’s best to have your new dishwasher ready before scheduling the installation.
-This way, our plumbers can focus on connecting it properly and making sure it works perfectly.
+This way, our Ottawa plumbers can focus on connecting it properly and making sure it works perfectly.

 How long does it usually take to install a dishwasher?